MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Experiments

 \subsection{Ablation Study on Contextual Features}

-In this section, an ablation study is conducted to evaluate the effectiveness of both contextual semantic and acoustic features.
-With the incorporation of contextual text and speech, it's expected to help the synthesized audio to have a suitable and consecutive speaking style and consistent prosody contour under the condition of neighboring sentences.
-To evaluate the effectiveness of these contextual features, two AB preference tests were conducted for the ablation study.
-First, we remove both the CU text encoder and masked mel-encoder from MaskedSpeech, which is a pure Fastspeech2 model.
-Then, we only remove the masked mel-encoder, which is a PBE-based model.
-The MaskedSpeech was compared with Fastspeech2 and the PBE-based model separately.
-To evaluate the style consecutiveness and prosody consistency of synthesized speech with contextual sentences, the synthesized audio is concatenated with its previous and following recordings, then the judges are asked to select which one is more natural and expressive according to the ground truth neighboring recordings.
-Tab. \ref{tab:psevspro} shows the results of AB preference tests.
-MaskedSpeech outperforms the Fastspeech2 model significantly, which proves the effectiveness of using contextual semantic and acoustic features.
-Furthermore, MaskedSpeech outperforms the PBE-based model significantly, which proves the fine-grained prosody representations learned from the masked acoustic features can further improve the prosody modeling.
+In this section, ablation study is conducted to evaluate the effectiveness of both contextual semantic and acoustic features.
+The masking strategy is expected to help the synthesized audio to have a suitable and consecutive speaking style and prosody contour under the condition of the neighboring utterances.
+In addition to masking strategy of acoustic features, there are some contributions corresponding to contextual semantic information which can further improve prosody modeling.
+To evaluate the effectiveness of these contextual features, three AB preference tests were conducted for the ablation study.
+First, we removed both CU encoder and masked mel-encoder from MaskedSpeech, which is a pure \textbf{Fastspeech2} model.
+Then, we removed only masked mel-encoder, which is a \textbf{PBE}-based model.
+In addition, we removed only the CU encoder, which is referred to~\textbf{MaskedSpeech w/o PBE} model (``w/o'' means without).
+The MaskedSpeech model was compared with Fastspeech2 model, PBE-based model, and MaskedSpeech w/o PBE model separately.
+Tab.~\ref{tab:psevspro} shows the results of AB preference tests.
+For AB preference tests, the synthesized audio is concatenated with its previous recording to let the rater judge the consecutiveness and expressiveness of the speech.
+As shown in Tab.~\ref{tab:psevspro}, MaskedSpeech outperforms the other three models significantly, which proves the effectiveness of using contextual semantic and acoustic features.
+In addition, removing the masked mel-encoder results in a larger decline than removing the CU text encoder, this proves that fine-grained prosody features learned from the contextual speech play an important role in improving the prosody modeling.